-- 1. Leave for a qualifying exigency is supported by a copy of the covered military member's active duty orders and information providing the facts related to the qualifying exigency. - 2.
-Leave to care for a covered service member with a serious injury or illness requires certification completed by an authorized health care provider or by a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA) issued to any member of the covered service member's family. - E. Impact On Benefits: The EWSHS will provide health insurance and other benefits to employees on leave as required by law.
+- 4.4.1 Leave for a qualifying exigency is supported by a copy of the covered military member's active duty orders and information providing the facts related to the qualifying exigency. - 4.4.2 Leave to care for a covered service member with a serious injury or illness requires certification completed by an authorized health care provider or by a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA) issued to any member of the covered service member's family. - 4.5 Impact On Benefits: The EWSHS will provide health insurance and other benefits to employees on leave as required by law.
 If leave without pay is taken for eligible or approved FMLA leave, the employee will not be required to take eight hours of leave per month to retain medical or dental benefits.

 The employee's payroll deducted self-paid health insurance premiums, optional life or long term disability insurance may be continued on a self-pay basis during FMLA leave.
 Arrangements should be made as to how these self-payments will be made.
 These arrangements should be discussed prior to the start of the leave; however, the payments are not required to be made in advance.
+If the employee on unpaid leave does not pay their share of the premiums, the EWSHS may elect to continue the employee's benefits and collect the amounts due from the employee upon their return to work.